Feedback About wiseGEEK Login

 A person can lessen the pain and healing time of a mild knee contusion by resting, icing, and elevating the joint.
 Over-the-counter anti-inflammatory drugs can be taken to further reduce swelling and pain.
 Intense physical activity should be avoided for a couple of weeks following an injury to give the knee sufficient time to recover.
 When bruising subsides and the joint feels better, a person can engage in light stretching exercises to regain flexibility.

-A knee contusion that results in debilitating pain and swelling is generally considered a medical emergency.
+A contusion that results in debilitating pain and swelling is generally considered a medical emergency.
 Deep contusions are most common in contact sports, car accidents, and hard impacts from falls.
 A person who suffers a serious knee injury should try to keep the leg immobilized until medical treatment is available.
 In the emergency room or doctor's office, a physician can take x-rays and conduct a physical examination to determine the extent of the injury.

 Most contusions that affect bone, muscle, cartilage, or ligament tissue in the knee are treated in much the same way as skin bruises, though full recoveries can take several months.
 A doctor may prescribe high-strength pain relievers or anti-inflammatory drugs to take while resting and icing the leg.
 Some patients, especially athletes, enter physical therapy at some point in their recovery to rebuild strength and flexibility.
 Surgery may be necessary if a knee contusion is accompanied by a bone break or ligament tear.